How will the new business be governed?

-The proposal being considered requires the approval of all shareholders, including the City Council in St. Catharines and Hamilton.
+The proposal being considered requires the approval of all shareholders, including the City Councils in Hamilton and St. Catharines.
 The company is currently developing the proposal which will demonstrate value to customers by reducing upward pressure on rates as well as provide benefits to shareholders.
 Once this is complete, each Council will be in a position to deliberate on the merits.

 Any merger or acquisition of utilities requires Ontario Energy Board approval, as does our proposal.
 The Ontario Energy Board follows a formal process for review and approval.
 It also has prescribed rules for ensuring that efficiency savings are passed on to customers in the form of lower future rates.

 Is the business being sold or will the municipality continue to own it?

 The transaction being considered is a merger of Horizon Utilities with other municipal utilities.
 The City of Hamilton will continue to be an owner of the new merged company.